bparanj/crystal/electronics/components/function-generator.md

-The function generator in electronics produces various types of waveforms (or functions) that can be used to test and analyze circuits.
+noThe function generator in electronics produces various types of waveforms (or functions) that can be used to test and analyze circuits.
 These waveforms represent functions (like sine, square, or triangular waves) of time, and they are essential for simulating different types of input signals that circuits might encounter in real-world scenarios.

 ### Reasons for Functions in a Function Generator: